thecomeonman/IntentVsOutcome/README.md

 wide positioned player from the attacking team.
 This is expected.

+The reason I started writing is because while these are rewarding passes if they actually happen, it is also much harder to execute such passes.
+In the EPV paper, there is a pass probability component which is a logistic regression model but if it is like most other pass probability models then it is also modelling the probability of accurately passing to a particular point on the pitch and the training data is probably based on historic pass data which are again outcomes.
+I think there is room to improve this.

-The reason I started writing is because while these are rewarding passes if they actually happen, it is also much harder to execute such passes and that difficulty does not get considered in the current pitch control and possession value models.
-The risk of passing the ball out of bounds, or not being able to pass accurately to the point with the maximum EPV added is much higher for such passes compared to easier passes to someone in the middle of the pitch or to someone closer to the player in possession.
+The risk of passing the ball out of bounds, or not being able to pass accurately to the point with the maximum EPV added is much higher for passes close to the sidelines, long passes, and so on compared to easier passes to someone in the middle of the pitch or to someone closer to the player in possession.
 Until now we were looking at an outcome based `AttackMaxEPVAdded` i.e. the EPV the team could expect to gain if the ball reached a particular `(x.y)` but if we switch to an intention based `AttackEPVAdded_xy`, i.e. the EPV the team could expect to gain if the